cjacquelineq/cjacquelineq.github.io/README.md

 ## About Me
-I am a fourth year student in UC Davis major in Statistics and Economics.
+I am a fourth year student at UC Davis major in Statistics and Economics (Degree expected in June 2017).
 I am interested in data science.
+I program in R and python.

+## Projects

 ## Welcome to GitHub Pages